Pekshn/DetectObjectML/README.md

 An iOS ML application that detects objects based on the YOLOv3Tiny MLModel.

-- ML Object Detection example app
+- ML Objects Detection example app

 Note: